Go Back

 Ingredients

-• 0.5 package VioLife Just Like Parmesan cheese
+• ½ package VioLife Just Like Parmesan cheese You could also substitute this for sheep's milk Manchego or Pecorino Romano!

 • 6 tbsp Nutritional yeast